onedr0p/cluster-template/README.md

 ### Verify ingress

 If your cluster is not accessible to outside world you can update your hosts file to verify the ingress controller is working.

+This will only be temporary and you should set up DNS to handle these records either manually or automated with [external-dns](https://github.com/kubernetes-sigs/external-dns).

 ```sh
 echo "${BOOTSTRAP_SVC_TRAEFIK_ADDR} ${BOOTSTRAP_DOMAIN} hajimari.${BOOTSTRAP_DOMAIN}" | sudo tee -a /etc/hosts